tikhonova/IBM_Recommendations/README.md

 Finally, you will complete a machine learning approach to building recommendations.
 Using the user-item interactions, you will build out a matrix decomposition.
 Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with (spoiler alert - it isn't great).
 You will finally discuss which methods you might use moving forward, and how you might test how well your recommendations are working for engaging users.

-Before you submit your work, check the RUBRIC to make sure you meet all of the rubric items.